Report: Solutions To Stop Sexual Violence Against Children

 Together for Girls, in partnership with the Oak Foundation and the Equality Institute, organizations with similar goals of preventing violence against children, examined scientific studies and sought expert opinion to compile a review of evidence.
 Their report, "What Works to Prevent Sexual Violence Against Children," was released Nov.
 19.

-It presents a much-needed guide for policymakers around the world, says Regan Hofmann, acting director of the U.S. Liaison Office, USAID.
+It presents a much-needed guide for policymakers around the world, says Regan Hofmann, acting director of the U.S. Liaison Office, UNAIDS.
 "The global community has been hungry for a resource clearly outlining cost-effective, evidence-based solutions to prevent sexual violence against children and adolescents," she says.

 We spoke with Ligiero about the report.
 Research details included from the report are bracketed.